 Understand Your Potential Flood Risk Near your Home

 - Flood Watch means it is possible that flooding will occur in a specified area.
 Be alert and prepared for a flood emergency.

 - Flood Warning means flooding is occurring or is imminent in a specified area.
 Move to safe ground immediately.

-- FLASH FLOOD Warning – means sudden and violent flood is occurring or is imminent in a specified area.
-Take immediate precautions to protect life and property.
+- Flash Flood Warning means a sudden and violent flood is occurring or is imminent in a specified area.
+Take immediate precautions to protect life and property

 Emergency Preparedness Kits